RewardisGem/oracle-dul/README.md

 PRM-DUL is an easy-to-use and high performance Oracle database recovery software:

-  1.directly extract data from your table and cluster
+  - directly extract data from your table and cluster

-  2.unique databridge can send your data from source to destination without any manual work
+  - unique databridge can send your data from source to destination without any manual work

   3.direct from database file, reliable